FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture.md

 *   **Platform:** A hybrid-cloud approach leveraging best-in-class services.
     *   **Frontend Hosting:** **Vercel**.
 It is purpose-built for Next.js, providing seamless deployments, global CDN, and serverless functions out-of-the-box.
     *   **Backend Hosting:** **Azure Container Apps**.
 This is a serverless container platform that is ideal for running our .NET and Go microservices.
-It handles scaling, networking, and ingress automatically, allowing us to focus on code.
-    *   **Database:** **Supabase**.
-Provides a managed PostgreSQL instance with excellent real-time capabilities, file storage, and a straightforward API, which aligns perfectly with the PRD requirements.
+    *   **Database & Storage:** **Supabase**.
+Provides a managed PostgreSQL instance, real-time capabilities, and file storage which will be used for both user documents and hosting Unity game assets.
 *   **Key Services:**
     *   **Vercel:** Next.js Hosting, Edge Network (CDN)
     *   **Azure:** Container Apps, API Management (for the API Gateway)
-    *   **Supabase:** PostgreSQL Database, Storage
+    *   **Supabase:** PostgreSQL Database, Storage (for documents and game assets)
     *   **Clerk:** External Authentication Service
     *   **Internal AI Proxy Service:** A dedicated backend service to securely manage communication with the Gemini API.

 ### **Repository Structure**

-As established, we will use a **Multi-Repo Strategy** to support our microservices architecture.
+As established, we will use a **Multi-Repo Strategy**.
 This provides the best separation of concerns and allows for independent development lifecycles.
 The initial repository structure will be:

 *   **`roguelearn-web`**: The Next.js frontend application.
+*   **`roguelearn-unity-games`**: The Unity project containing the "Boss Fight" game client.
 *   **`roguelearn-auth-service`**: .NET microservice for user identity, profiles, and Clerk integration.
-*   **`roguelearn-quests-service`**: .NET microservice for syllabi, quests, skill trees, and game logic.
+*   **`roguelearn-quests-service`**: .NET microservice for syllabi, quests, skill trees, and game session logic.
 *   **`roguelearn-social-service`**: .NET microservice for Parties, Guilds, Events, and real-time features like Duels.
 *   **`roguelearn-code-battle-service`**: **Go** microservice for compiling, running, and scoring user-submitted code.
-*   **`roguelearn-shared-types`**: A private NPM package for shared TypeScript interfaces between frontend and backend services.
+*   **`roguelearn-shared-types`**: A private NPM package for shared TypeScript interfaces.

 ### **High Level Architecture Diagram**

-This diagram illustrates the primary components and data flow of the RogueLearn platform.
+This diagram illustrates the primary components and data flow of the RogueLearn platform, now including the Unity game client.

 ```mermaid
 graph TD